Yeast infection in children is a fungal infection affecting their skin and mucous membranes.

 Yeast infection or candidiasis has become increasingly common in children.
 Children with a weak immune system are more susceptible to it (4).

-2. What is the fastest way to get rid of a yeast infection?
+2. What is the fastest way to treat a yeast infection?

 3. Do yeast infections go away on their own?